Biomedical Engineering

 Language German.
 Individual courses can be offered in English.
 Please be aware that scientific literature is be read and edited also in English.

-Internship internships within the study programme (see semester course schedule)
+Internships Internships within the study programme (see semester course schedule)

 Preparatory courses for international students

-Part-time Studies: not possible
+Part-time Studies: no

-Prospective work in the field of the Biomedical Engineering Programme will have the planning and producing of complex, innovative electrical and mechatronical components and systems at its center.
+Prospective work in the field of the Medizintechnik Programme will have the planning and producing of complex, innovative electrical and mechatronical components and systems at its center.
 This entails career opportunities in development and in sales as well as in the maintenance of technologically highly complex medical equipment.
 Potential job offers can come from biomedical research companies and industry, the health sector and public administration.

-TU Darmstadt Career Services
+TU Darmstadt Career Service